 Zen says that whatever happens, happens.
 This may sound fatalistic, but it's the sign of the maturity of a religion that it refuses to try to sell you something it can't deliver.

-It's a measure of how worshipful we are of the commercial culture that we can't imagine a religion that isn't at bottom a transaction: you give up x, and you get back y, as opposed to give, give, give to others.
+It's a measure of how worshipful we are of the commercial culture that we can't imagine a religion that isn't at bottom a transaction, a give and take, as opposed to give, give, give to others.
 No strings attached, no expectations, just give until you can't give any more.

 There's much hate in the world, but we proved that with effort, you can transform it into love, if only for a few magical moments.
-The effort is worthwhile, whatever the outcome.
+Whatever the outcome, the effort is worthwhile.